bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 For example, Go has very few data types, such as `int`, `string`, `bool`, `float64` and `complex128`, and each has default options that cover most uses.
 With such few options and concepts to learn, experienced programmers can learn Go in just a few days.

-The language itself is similar to C, just without some of C’s frustrating inefficiencies that reduce the time required to clean complex code.
-If you have either previous Java or C experience, you’ll have no issues understanding Go as all these languages follow the same procedural approach.
+The language itself is similar to C, just without some of C's frustrating inefficiencies that reduce the time required to clean complex code.
+If you have either previous Java or C experience, you'll have no issues understanding Go as all these languages follow the same procedural approach.

 - And if you're struggling to find a course that teaches you Go right from the beginning, try our [Learn Go course](https://boot.dev/learn/learn-golang).